rtella20/java-legacy-starter/Notes.md

 Smell 7: Several hard coded error codes in SSN validation and formatting.
 Time to make them constants.

 Smell 8: Hard coded error codes in name validation.
 They can use some constants.

+Smell 9: Separation of concerns.
+The address related activities can be separated from job applicant.